-President Farley recommends the Board of Regents approve the award of a contract to EAB to Graduate Recruitment for \$935,761.30.
-Date Jerry B. Farley, President
+President Farley recommends the Board of Regents approve the award of a contract to EAB for Graduate Recruitment for \$935,761.30.

 Agenda Item No. V. B. 5.
 Washburn University Board of Regents

 SUBJECT: Washburn USW Local 307L-4 Memorandum of Agreement